gwdetchar/gwdetchar/docs/index.rst

 See `the contributions guide`_ for the recommended procedure for proposing additions/changes.

-The GW-DetChar project is hosted on GitHub:
+The GWDetChar project is hosted on GitHub:

 * Issue tickets: https://github.com/gwdetchar/gwdetchar/issues
 * Source code: https://github.com/gwdetchar/gwdetchar